 Safety experts attribute the drop to public awareness campaigns, safer road design, and improved vehicle safety.
 Improvements like rumble strips median barriers and pavement markings have helped create safer roads, while airbags and stability control have created safer automobiles.
 Roy Luck, director of research at Northwestern University’s Center for Public Safety adds that “The philosophy of safe driving is beginning to become more and more ingrained in society”

-As lawyers in Personal Injury field, we see the devastating effects of serious auto accidents almost every single day.
+As Car Accident Lawyers, we see the devastating effects of serious auto accidents almost every single day.
 While statistics like this are very encouraging, there is still a long road ahead.
 With distracted driving on the rise, we need to continue to work towards keeping our roadways safe for our drivers.